Doctoral Dissertations are published in the series Dalarna Doctoral Dissertations.

 Traditional posting with hammer and nail is voluntary.

 You post your thesis by registering it in Dalarna University’s DiVA.
 You specify information about the thesis and time and place for the public defence.
 Please do this at least two working days before your first submission date according to your time plan.
+If you wish, the Library can register the thesis for you.

 A posting page is created based on your registration in DiVA.
 The Library, Dalarna University, sends the posting page to Thesis Production, Uppsala University Library.